hneemann/Digital/README.md

 ## How do I get set up? ##

 The easiest way is to download the [latest release](https://github.com/hneemann/Digital/releases/latest).
 In the ZIP file you will find the binary (Digital.jar) and all examples.
+A Java JRE 1.8 is needed to execute Digital.

-Digital is written in Java, so if you like to build Digital from the source code:
+If you like to build Digital from the source code:

 * At first clone the repository.
+* JDK 1.8 is needed (either the Oracle JDK 1.8 or OpenJDK 1.8)
 * maven is used as build system, so the easiest way is to install [maven](https://maven.apache.org/).
 * After that you can simply run `mvn install` to build Digital.
 * With `mvn site` you can create a checkstyle, a findbugs and a cobertura code coverage report.